A mating-of-trees approach for graph distances in random planar maps: Introduction

 In the rest of this section, we provide some background on distances in random planar maps, define mated-CRT maps, introduce some notation, and state our main results.
 Section~\ref{sec-dist-comparison} contains the core of our argument, where we apply the strong coupling theorem of~\cite{zaitsev-kmt} to compare graph distances for mated-CRT maps and other random planar maps.
 In Section~\ref{sec-bijection} we review the mating-of-trees bijections for several particular random planar maps, then use the results of Section~\ref{sec-dist-comparison} to deduce our main results (since the bijections for the various maps are defined in slightly different ways, we need to treat the maps individually).
 In Section~\ref{sec-questions}, we discuss some open problems.

-\textbf{Acknowledgements.} We thank Jason Miller for helpful discussions.
+\textbf{Acknowledgements.} We thank an anonymous referee for helpful comments on an earlier version of this article.
+We thank Jason Miller for helpful discussions.
 E.G.\ was partially funded by NSF grant DMS 1209044.
 N.H.\ was supported by a fellowship from the Norwegian Research Council.
 X.S.\ was supported by the Simons Foundation as a Junior Fellow at Simons Society of Fellows.